Skip to content

 What are Retail Premises?

-As a general rule, if the premises are in a shopping centre (a cluster of five or more shops) and predominantly used for selling goods or services, then the arrangement is likely to fall under one of the state or territory retail leasing Acts.
+As a general rule, if the premises are in a shopping centre (a cluster of five or more shops) and predominantly used for selling goods or services, then the arrangement is likely to fall under one of the state or territory retail leasing Acts, however, it is best to refer to the relevant retail legislation to confirm whether the premises is retail or not.

 Further, a dental or accounting practice in a shopping centre will fall under one of the state retail leasing Acts.
 However, if those same businesses are located outside of a shopping centre, they would not receive the protection offered under retail legislation in certain states.